jeffbryner/illuminAIte/README.md

 - Have a conversation about the data
 - Gain insights

-AI csv chat aims to accomplish this by bringing data to AI in conjunction with simple tools in a way that allows you to meet your data where it lies (.csv files), get insights as quickly as possible and do it without having to write complicated queries or learn yet another language.
+AI csv chat aims to accomplish this by bringing data to an AI agent in conjunction with simple tools in a way that allows you to meet your data where it lies (.csv files), get insights as quickly as possible and do it without having to write complicated queries or learn yet another language.

 ## Installation